christo/kick-assembler-acbg/development.md

     * get more sample code for kickassembler using [this search](https://github.com/search?q=BasicUpstart2%28+extension%3A.asm&type=Code)
     * prefix logical negation operator has precedence over infix/postfix arithmetic operators
+    * semicolons can terminate labels, statements or blocks (seemingly anything)
 * kick parity: the following feel like maybe problems in kick
     * invalid macro invocation syntax: space between macro name and open paren
     * kick produces a weird error for this logical expression: `! x++ > 3`